For details about Easter events and services go to: https://easter.vineyardcolumbus.org/

 - Deepening community connection, support, and resource navigation

-We will be discontinuing Immigration Counseling Services in its current model of directlegal representation.
-Our immigration attorney, Jeanine Winfrey and our paralegal,Brenna Skinner will be transitioning off staff.
+We will be discontinuing Immigration Counseling Services in its current model of direct legal representation.
+As part of this transition, our immigration attorney, Jeanine Winfrey, and our paralegal, Brenna Skinner, will be transitioning off staff.
 Jeanine has faithfully served our community for over eight years, providing compassionate and skilled legal guidance to individuals and families navigating complex immigration processes.
-Brenna has also played an important role in supporting this workover the past year, helping serve individuals and families navigating the immigration system.
+Brenna has also played an important role in supporting this work over the past year, helping serve individuals and families navigating the immigration system.

-SmallGroup Finder: If you are not already participating in a small group, the Small Group Finderis also fully functional.
-We encourage you to use this tool to get connected with a group that matches your interests.
+If you are not already participating in a small group, the Small Group Finder is fully available to help you get connected.
+We encourage you to explore it and find a group that fits your interests.

-We are continuing to update the Senior Pastor Transition page where wecan review Frequently Asked Questions about the past year.
+We are continuing to update the Senior Pastor Transition page where we can review Frequently Asked Questions about the past year.
 You are also welcome to submit additional questions.

 Thank you for your prayers, your patience, and your love for this church.